Skip to main content

 Collection Text

-The final result of a Collection Text.
+Final result of a Collection Text.

 This type of menu allows you to keep a clean and organized menu, highly effective when you have a lot of products.

-Besides defining the title of this section, you can change their color, add a tag (as you can see in the previous image) with the text of your preference and define the background and text color.
+Besides defining the title of this section, you can change their color, add a tag (as you can see in the previous image) with a text of your preference and define the background and text color.

 Brands List

-This block is the ideal if you have a lot of brands being sold in your store, specially because they are organized alphabetically.
+This block is ideal if you have a lot of brands being sold in your store, specially because they are organized alphabetically.
 You’re customers will find the specific brand that they are looking for in no time.

-The final result of a Brands List.
+Final result of a Brands List.

 When clicking in this section, the brands you have added will show as a list and it will be connected to the collection created to that specific brand.